Home โ€บ Interests โ€บ Travel Gifts

 eSims are a great, affordable way to acquire data abroad.
 Photo by Canva

-I have been able to get around Europe for three months using exclusively Airalo, a recently developed invaluable travel tech product.
-Airalo is an eSim that is very easy to use and costs way less compared to using your home phone plan abroad.
-Before using Airalo, I used Verizon’s international plan which cost $100 a month.
+I have been able to get around Europe for three months using exclusively Airalo, an invaluable travel tech product.
+Airalo is an eSIM that is very easy to use and costs less than your home phone plan abroad.
+Before using Airalo, I used Verizon’s international plan, which costs $100 monthly.
 For convenience’s sake, this was worth it.
 I thought the alternative was to physically buy and replace your SIM card.
 I didn’t want my number to change which is why I didn’t like this option.
 Newer phones also don’t allow this.

 How much you need is dependent on your lifestyle.
-I have found ways to be pretty frugal with my data and make 1gig last a week.
+I have found ways to be pretty frugal with my data and make one gig last a week.
 Other times, I blow through 10 gigabytes in a few days.
 I recommend starting with a gig and going from there based on your habits.
-I turn off cellular data for the apps I don’t feel I need it for which definitely saves a lot of data.
+I turn off cellular data for the apps I don’t feel I need it for, which definitely saves a lot of data.
 The ones that drain your data the fastest are photo and video-heavy apps /websites.
 I also sometimes use it as a hotspot, which can also use up a lot of data.
 Texting, light internet browsing, and using your GPS do not use much data.

 Some Airalo plans include a phone plan, but the one I used did not.
 I am fine calling with WiFi, but this can be limiting, depending.